MarschmiLab/Ray_LO_Letters_FPV_Methane/analysis/Microbial_Analyses.md

 For our sediment samples, we do not have absolute abundance measures so we will need to calculate the relative abundance and rarify our samples to the minimum read depth (20822)

 ### Water
-First we will filter out our water samples and save it as a phyloseq.
+First we will filter out our water samples and save it as a phyloseq object and data frame

 ``` r